The study examined the learning outcomes of more than 43,000 Spanish students and found those who read books gained ...

 Griffith University’s Beryl Exley says that comics, newspapers and magazines don't escalate children's cognitive skills as much as paper-based books because “they usually present everyday concepts with everyday vocabulary in a practical way”.

-Principal (Level 7) - North Rockhampton State High School
+Head of Department (Junior Secondary) - North Rockhampton State High School